-Traveling with kids can be tricky.
-Figuring out the best vacation for kids under 10 can even be more challenging.
 As much as we all love Walt Disney World in our house, we often want to travel to new spots.
+The challenge though, becomes, where to go that will be fun for everyone in the family.

-The challenge though, becomes, where do we go that will be fun for everyone in the family.
 Over the last several years we’ve visited some great vacation spots that appeal to kids under 10, check out some of our top picks!

 1. Explore the Grand Canyon with Kids